 When we relocated to California, I brought the celebration table with me.
 Because we were not able to buy a house before the move, it came along.
 I knew my house would be drastically smaller.
 But, I didn’t know if it would have a dining room or not.
 Maybe I would get to keep it.

-When we were purchased our little 920 square-foot urban cottage, the celebration table was going to have to leave me.
+When we have purchased our little 920 square-foot urban cottage, the celebration table was going to have to leave me.
 This was THE hardest thing I had to let go of when we downsized our home.
 It still makes my heart ache writing this.

 I can tell myself it is just a table.
 Material things don’t matter.
 New memories will be made around different tables.
 However, my heart isn’t following and I miss my celebration table.